 - They make travel easy: Just like you, your little one needs a drink on the go from time to time; they’ve become accustomed to a bottle, but once they’ve weaned, it’s not an acceptable choice.
 A sippy cup allows them access to their drink when they’re in the car, at the park, or otherwise out in the world.
 From the parental perspective, this allows them to have a drink without risking spills on clothes or car upholstery.

-- They help kids master the motions: Holding and drinking from a real cup requires the use of motor skills that toddlers don’t yet have.
-Grasping a cup, lifting it to their mouth, and taking a sip help them learn the motions needed to drink from a real cup, especially when drinking from a spoutless sippy cup.
+- They help kids master the motions: Holding and drinking from a real cup requires the use of different motor skills than toddlers use during breastfeeding or bottle feeding.
+Grasping a cup, lifting it to their mouth, and taking a sip help them learn the motions needed to drink from a real cup.

 - Issues associated with long term bottle use are avoided: Bottles are easy and familiar, but not weaning your baby off of their bottle by the appropriate age (one year is recommended, but 18 months is the absolute max) can cause some long term issues including tooth decay, failure to develop a mature swallow reflex, ear infections, and speech delays and impediments.
 Weaning to a sippy cup that’s used in a healthy, proper manner can mitigate these issues.